home > Industry & Employers > Sponsor Employees, Research & Projects > SDM Core Integrated Team Projects

 Submissions should be formatted as a 1-page PowerPoint slide based on the provided template.

-If you would like to submit a proposal after December 2, please contact sdm-teamproject@mit.edu.
+If you would like to submit a proposal after the updated deadline of December 11, please contact sdm-teamproject@mit.edu.

 Information Sessions